-The Atelier lyrique de l’Opéra de Montréal has a mandate to offer professional internships that provide both training and on-stage experience for young Canadian artists who have completed their studies and intend to pursue a career in the field of opera.
+The Atelier lyrique de l’Opéra de Montréal has a mandate to offer professional internships—combining training and on-stage experience—for young Canadian artists who have completed their studies and intend to pursue a career in the field of opera.
 The Atelier’s activities are carried out in both official languages, thus allowing members to refine their skills in English or French as a second language.

-Integration into the daily operations of an opera company allows the young artists to acquire invaluable experience, giving them a glimpse of the profession and a network of valuable resources to help them embark on their careers with confidence.
-The artists of the Atelier lyrique have the opportunity to take part in Opéra de Montréal productions, in one or more roles suitable to their abilities.
+Integration into the daily operations of an opera company allows the young artists to acquire invaluable experience, giving them a glimpse of the profession and access to a network of helpful resources to help them embark on their careers with confidence.
+The artists of the Atelier have the opportunity to take part in Opéra de Montréal productions, in one or more roles suitable to their abilities.
 Whether as soloists or covers, they learn to perform on stage while mastering major operatic works.
 Each season, their repertoire is enriched by several complete roles, along with many excerpts.
 Auditions are organized with directors of opera companies and other resource people, helping the young artists gain some recognition and providing them with advice on their opera careers.

 Canadian or Landed Immigrant candidates* who have completed their studies, and are pursuing a career in opera are selected through auditions held in Montreal, Toronto, and Vancouver.
 The final selection takes place in Montreal.
 The standards are high, as the artists will be called on to take part in Opéra de Montréal productions as of the first year of their internship.
 When selecting candidates of comparable quality, the administration favours candidates who are age 28 or under.
 In-depth training in vocal technique and solfeggio is essential for singers.
 The young artists are remunerated over the course of their internship and benefit from the training free of charge.
 Occasional financial aid is available to help them in their efforts to begin their careers.
 Information on national auditions and a registration form can be downloaded from the website.